Life with My Sister Madonna

 Life with My Sister Madonna is an autobiography by American artist, designer and interior decorator Christopher Ciccone and author Wendy Leigh.
-The book is a memoir about Ciccone's relationship with his sister, American singer Madonna, and was released on July 14, 2008 by Simon Spotlight Entertainment.
-A tell-all book, it details Ciccone's life spent with Madonna, and unknown aspects of the singer's life.
-The relationship between Ciccone and Madonna had deteriorated over the years, following the singer's refusal to employ him as her tour director.
-Writing the book was a catharsis for him and he contacted Leigh.
+The book is a memoir and tell-all book about Ciccone's life, with heavy focus on his relationship with his sister, the American singer-songwriter and actress Madonna, and was released on July 14, 2008, by Simon Spotlight Entertainment.
+It details Ciccone's life spent with Madonna, as well as unknown aspects of the singer's life.
+The relationship between Ciccone and his sister had deteriorated over the years following the singer's refusal to employ him as her tour director.
+Writing the book was considered "cathartic" for Ciccone, and he contacted Leigh, a biographer, for help and advice.
 Together they developed the project secretly and offered it to Simon Spotlight Entertainment for publication.

 Madonna, who was not aware of the release, was annoyed by it but failed to stop its publication.
 Simon Spotlight Entertainment sold the book blindly to the retailers, with the expectation that it would create a media uproar for the contents and the nature of the memoir.
 Life with My Sister Madonna received negative reviews from book critics.
-Reviewers panned the content and felt it was ironic that Ciccone would use Madonna's name to cash-in while at the same time trashing her.
-They also felt that the book revealed nothing noteworthy.
+Reviewers panned the content and felt it ironic that Ciccone would use his sister's name to cash in while at the same time trashing her.
+They also felt that the book revealed nothing noteworthy or not already common knowledge.
 Commercially, the book debuted at number two on The New York Times Best Seller list, and went on to sell 35,000 copies.